 ARTICLE 9 - PROBATION

-Section 1.
-All employees who are appointed to a COBEA represented position shall serve the initial twelve (12) months of employment on probationary status.
-The probationary period shall begin when an employee is appointed to a COBEA represented position.
-Employees hired into Apprenticeships in the Water Reclamation Facility shall serve an eighteen (18) month probationary period.
+Section 9.1 Initial Probation.
+All employees who are appointed to a COBEA represented position shall serve the initial eighteen (18) months of employment on probationary status to determine their or her suitability for continued employment.
+The initial probationary period shall begin when an employee is appointed to a COBEA represented position.
+Transition from initial probation to regular status may occur prior to eighteen (18) months at the City’s sole discretion.

-Section 2.
+Section 9.2 Termination of Probation.
 The City may remove an employee at will within the probationary period if, in the opinion of the City, the employee is unable or unwilling to perform the duties in a satisfactory manner or that the employee's habits and dependability do not merit continuance as an employee.
 There shall be no grievance procedure for employees removed during the probationary period.

+Section 9.3 Promotional and Lateral Transfer Probation.
+Upon promotion or lateral transfer, employees shall serve a six (6) month probationary period to determine their suitability for continued employment in the classification to which they are promoted or transferred.
+A lateral transfer is defined as the movement from one classification to another classification within the same salary grade.
+If an employee is promoted/laterally transferred and does not meet the requirements of the new position, the City may return the employee to their former position provided a vacancy exists in that previous position.

-ARTICLE 10 - DISCIPLINE AND DISCHARGE
+ARTICLE 10 – COACHING, COUNSELING AND FORMAL DISCIPLINE

-Section 1.
-The principles of progressive discipline shall be used except when the nature of the problem requires more immediate action.
-An employee shall not be disciplined or discharged without cause.
+Section 10.1 The principles of progressive discipline shall be used except when the nature of the problem requires more immediate action.
+An employee shall not be disciplined or discharged without just cause.

+Section 10.2 Coaching and Counseling.
+Coaching and counseling are not considered discipline and may not be protested through the grievance process.
+Examples may include directives, letters of confirmations of verbal counseling or letters of expectation.
+These are less formal means of resolving issues related to daily operations or conflicts.
+Counseling may serve as notice to the employee for future disciplines.
+Counseling can be maintained in the supervisory file for review for yearly evaluations, but are not placed in the personnel file.
+Upon request, an employee may review and request copies of counseling documents in their supervisory file.
+The employee may submit a written rebuttal to the counseling, which will be maintained in the supervisory file with the counseling document.
+Nothing in this Section shall be construed to prevent or prohibit the City from discussing operational matters informally with employees.

-Section 2.
-Progressive discipline shall normally consist of the following which will be documented by written memo reciting the date and reasons for the discipline:
+Section 10.3 Formal Discipline.
+Formal discipline shall normally consist of the following which will be documented by written memo reciting the date and reasons for the discipline:

-(a) Oral warning – Use notice form, Appendix A

-(b) Written warning
+Written Reprimand

-(c) Suspension and/or demotion
+Unpaid Suspension

+Disciplinary Demotion

-(d) Discharge
+Discharge

-Section 3.
-Disciplinary action shall be accomplished in a manner, which affords the employee the most protection possible from embarrassment before other employees and the public.
+Section 10.4 Delivery of Discipline.
+Formal disciplinary action shall be accomplished in a manner, which affords the employee the most protection possible from embarrassment before other employees and the public.

-Section 4.
-When the City intends to take disciplinary action involving discharge or suspension, the City shall notify the employee and the COBEA in writing of the charges against the employee and the proposed disciplinary action.
-The City shall provide the employee and the COBEA with the opportunity to respond to the charges at a meeting with the supervisor or person having authority to impose the proposed disciplinary action.
+Section 10.5 Due Process.
+When the City intends to take formal disciplinary action involving discharge or suspension, the City shall notify the employee and COBEA in writing of the charges against the employee and the proposed disciplinary action.
+The City shall provide the employee and COBEA with the opportunity to respond to the charges at a meeting with the supervisor or person having authority to impose the proposed disciplinary action.
 The meeting shall be held at a mutually agreed upon time but no later than 10 calendar days from the initial notice to the employee.